AbsaOSS/spot/README.md

 It includes the code which is not parallelizable (on executors): startup and scheduling overheads, Spark's query optimizations, external API calls, custom driver code and etc. In other words, it is the part of the program when there are no tasks at executors.
-The rest of the run duration, corresponds to _parallel part_, i.e. when tasks can be executed.
+The rest of the run duration, corresponds to the _parallel part_, i.e. when tasks can be executed.
 ![Spark parallelism](https://user-images.githubusercontent.com/8556576/88536230-bc43d080-d00b-11ea-8841-f7a9b925ef6b.png)
-Total _allocated core time_ is a sum of products of the allocation time and the number of cores over all executors.
+Total _allocated core time_ is the sum of products of the allocation time and the number of cores over all executors.
 Knowing the sequential part and the total duration of all of the tasks, we can also estimate the duration of a (hypothetical) run with a single executor.
 The next plot shows an example how Spot visualizes the described metrics.
 Here, the values averaged over multiple runs are shown for two types of Enceladus apps.